Wind power in Ukraine: History

+Resilience

+One GW was planned to be added in 2022, but the Russian invasion stalled development.
+Wind farms are more resilient to attack than large gas and coal-fired power stations, because they are spread over a larger area so many more missiles are needed to destroy them.
+Before the war, Ukraine had around 55 GW of power station capacity, mainly coal, nuclear and gas.
+By 2024, Russian missiles and takeovers had reduced this to 20 GW.
+Of the 700 wind turbines in Ukraine, Russian drones damaged 11, including a 4 MW turbine in the 40 MW Dnistrovska wind farm in January 2024.
+The country's only wind turbine manufacturer moved 1,500 km from the frontline to the western border in 2022.

+Potential

-The coasts of the Black and Azov Seas, the mountainous regions of the Crimean peninsula (especially the north-eastern coast) and the Carpathians, Odessa, Kherson, Zaporozhye, Donetsk, Luhansk and Mykolaiv regions are the most suitable for the construction of wind power plants.
-The potential of Crimea alone is sufficient to produce more than 40 billion kWh electricity every year.
+The coasts of the Black and Azov Seas, the mountainous regions of the Crimean peninsula (especially the north-eastern coast) and the Carpathians, Odesa, Kherson, Zaporizhzhia, Donetsk, Luhansk and Mykolaiv regions are the most suitable for the construction of wind power plants.

 Ukraine has a rather high climatic potential of wind power, which provides productive work not only of autonomous power units, but also of powerful wind power plants.
 The interest in exploring the most promising places for using wind energy is growing, based on its climatic potential and indicators of its possible utilization.
 According to the Global wind energy council, about 40% of the areas are suitable for wind power generation.
 In the medium term, it is possible to develop about 5,000 MW of wind energy, that is, 20-30% of total electricity consumption in the country.
 In 1996, the government announced a strategy for the construction of 200 MW of wind power by 2010, but by the end of 2011, only 151 MW were put into operation.